Jeznar/GitRepo/jez-lib/readme.md

 ### log(...parms)

 This function utilizes the [Developer Mode](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) module to determine if passed parameter(s) should be written to the console log.
-All messages are prefixed with the module name (jez-lib) and a vertical bar symbol.
+All messages are prefaced with the module name (jez-lib) and a vertical bar symbol.

-If only a single parameter is passed, the function simply echos that paremeter to the console.
+If only a single parameter is passed, the function simply echos that parameter to the console.

 ~~~javascript
 > jez.log("hello world")